knative/docs/docs/getting-started/getting-started-eventing.md

 --8<-- "YouTube_icon.svg"
 [Facilitating AI workloads at the edge in large-scale, drone-powered sustainable agriculture projects](https://www.youtube.com/watch?v=lVfJ5WEQ5_s){target=blank}

-As you can see by the examples above, Knative Eventing implementations can range from the dead-simple to extremely complex. **For now, you'll start with dead-simple** and learn about the most basic components of Knative Eventing: Sources, Brokers, Triggers and Sinks.
+As you can see by the examples above, Knative Eventing implementations can range from simplistic to extremely complex.
+For now, you'll start with simplistic and learn about the most basic components of Knative Eventing: Sources, Brokers, Triggers and Sinks.